 We’ve been in Angola since April, 2012 and relocated our family four times during our first two years in the country.
 Though this was challenging and made it difficult to establish local relationships, we learned much about the country and its people.
 We first lived in Lubango, a city of a million people, where there is a beautiful surgical mission hospital (CEML) which literally serves people from the entire country with excellent medical care and the unique love of Jesus in every interaction.
 We then lived in Luena, in the eastern part of the country, where Tim describes his time as a “residency in malaria”.
 We then resided in the desert south of the country in a Lutheran mission called Shangalala.
 This was a difficult stretch and we learned much about living quite simply, living in extreme desert heat, and beginning a rural clinic while serving rural people groups living in extreme conditions.

 We currently live in Cavango (since August, 2013), a former Leprosarium from the 1950’s to 1976, when it was destroyed during Angola’s long civil war.
 Cavango is located about 10 hr NE of Lubango in the beautiful Cubango River valley, quite near the center of the country.
-The closest major cities are Huambo (4-6 hr) and Lubango (10hr), mostly off-road by 4WD.
-Betsy returns to Lubango about every 4-8 weeks to purchase groceries and fuel/supplies and reconnect with our beautiful mission family, many of whom live in or near Lubango.
+The closest major cities are Huambo (3-4 hr) and Lubango (10-12hr), mostly off-road by 4WD.
+Tim and Betsy return to Lubango about every 4-16 weeks to purchase groceries and fuel/supplies and reconnect with our beautiful mission family, many of whom live in or near Lubango.

 We have been affiliated with a beautiful sending and supporting mission organization, SIM, since 2011.
 We love their perspective and passion for serving Jesus and those He loves.
 For more information about SIM and all of their beautiful Kingdom work around the world, please visit www.sim.org.